|

 become one of the most famous and recognizable women to fight in the

 American Civil War.
-She would write her story in Nurse and spy in the Union
+She would write her story in Nurse and Spy in the Union

-Army (1865).
-In 1867 she married L. H. Seeye, a Canadian mechanic and
+Army published in 1865.
+In 1867 she married L. H. Seeye, a Canadian mechanic, and

 eventually settled in La Porte, Texas to raise three children.
 She